Estée Lauder Companies: History

 On October 28, 2011, Aramis and Designer Fragrances, a division of the Estée Lauder Companies Inc., and Tory Burch LLC announced the signing of a multiyear agreement for the exclusive worldwide license of the Tory Burch fragrance business.
 This partnership marked Tory Burch's first step into the beauty industry.
 The first Tory Burch fragrance products were introduced in 2013.

 In 2012, the company launched AERIN Beauty, a luxury lifestyle beauty and fragrance brand inspired by the signature style of its founder, Aerin Lauder.

 In 2014, the company acquired two insider beauty brands, RODIN olio lusso, a skincare brand known for its "Luxury Face Oil", and Le Labo, a fragrance and sensory lifestyle brand.
 Later that year, the company also made its first investment in India by buying a minority stake in Forest Essentials, a luxury cosmetics company specializing in Ayurvedic products.
 In 2015, the company acquired Editions de Parfums Frédéric Malle, a fragrance brand, and GLAMGLOW, a Hollywood skin care brand.

 In 2016, the company acquired Becca Cosmetics, its first color cosmetic group acquisition since Smashbox in 2010.
 In November 2016, the company made its largest acquisition to date by acquiring California-based cosmetics company Too Faced for $1.45 billion.

 In 2019, the company acquired Dr. Jart+.
 Founded in Korea in 2004, Dr. Jart+ pioneered the marketing of BB cream as a cosmetic.

 In 2021, the company acquired Canadian-based Deciem Beauty Group Inc. In 2022, Estée Lauder opened a 300,000 sqft distribution center in Galgenen, Switzerland.

 In November 2022, the company announced it was to acquire the designer fashion house Tom Ford in a deal worth $2.8bn, with Ford remaining as creative director until at least 2023.

 In 2024, the company announced its partnership with Messika.

 In June 2024, Estée Lauder completed the acquisition of DECIEM Beauty Group.

 In October 2024, the company officially opened its Global Fragrance Atelier inside La Maison des Parfums in Paris, establishing an AI-enabled, advanced technology innovation hub dedicated to accelerating the development of its luxury and prestige fragrance portfolio.

+In September 2025, the company appointed Ossama Ogla as general manager of its Middle East operations.

+In December 2025, Estée Lauder announced that it has been taking minority stakes in beauty brands across China, Mexico and India such as The Ordinary.
+This is part of the company's strategy to target key markets in the Americas as well as emerging markets by targeting the growing middle class.